josephsalmon/agramfort.github.io/content/pages/HLMA408.md

 iscourse: true
 isfull: false

-This is an undergraduate course (in French!) introducing statistics and data visualisation; details are here [HLMA408 - Data science for ecology](HLMA408.html).
+This is an undergraduate course (in French!) introducing statistics and data visualisation.
+Details can be found here: [HLMA408 - Data science for ecology](HLMA408.html).